MrBoboGet/BachelorThesis/README.md

 # Modular decomposition coloring

-This repository contains the files used in the thesis (REFERNS?).
+This repository contains the files used in the thesis.

 # Graph coloring